Maikel Garcia Player Props: Royals vs. Yankees

 Maikel Garcia At The Plate

-- Garcia has 13 doubles, a triple, three home runs and 20 walks while batting .277.
+- Garcia is hitting .277 with 13 doubles, a triple, three home runs and 20 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.